KirkAlton-Class7/quotes-app/README.md

 - search the full quote library
 - search only favorites
 - click tags to search by theme
-- edit the quote JSON file when you want to add or clean up quotes
+- modify the quote JSON file when you want to add, remove, or edit quotes

 > [!NOTE]
 > This is a local app.
 It runs a small Python server on your machine at `http://localhost:8000`.
 Your quote file lives on disk, and favorites live in the browser profile you use with the app.